mrbing47/print/README.md

 -   ### Indexes

 Sometimes the order of passed elements does not match their order in the string.
-Use Indexes starting from **`0`** and the function will replace the passed Strings or Data from `left to right` as if they are in array.
+Use Indexes starting from **`0`** and the function will replace the passed Strings or Data from `left to right` as if they are in an array.

 ```Javascript
 str("{1} {3} {2} {0}", "A", "B", "C", "D")